-In my first column, I would like to introduce you to some of the important issues being raised in Minnesota and national legislatures that impact people with disabilities.
+I would like to introduce you to some of the important issues being raised in Minnesota and national legislatures that impact people with disabilities.

 When people with disabilities want to become homeowners, there are many things that can get in our way.
 If you have a representative payee — someone who helps you pay your bills with your own money — some lenders disqualify you for a mortgage.
 Many also want you to have an “official” paid job for two years, which is hard for those of us who have been underemployed.
 Many people whose income relies on government assistance, including Social Security, have been legally restricted from owning assets like property.

 This year, the U.S. legislature will revisit the asset limit laws, which could open up Social Security as an income source and be very helpful for people with disabilities.

 I hope to become one of those new homeowners.
 I am tired of having someone that I do not know tell me what I can and cannot have.
 I deserve a house of my own — an investment.
 I have been renting for too many years from landlords — some of whom care very little about their tenants.
 That is my income going out to someone else every month for a space that will never become mine.
 I have been trying to become a homeowner for more than two years.
 I hope I am finally able to do so later this year.